merklejerk/wacom-profile-daemon/README.md

 The `xprop WM_NAME` or `xprop WM_CLASS` commands are useful in determining the exact title or classs of a window.

-The `"mapping"` option remaps the area of the tablet to either an entire display or a window.
+The `"mapping"` option remaps the area of the tablet to either an entire display or a window/app.
+Restricting the mapping to a window/app can give you more resolution when working within that window/app.
 Aspect-ratio will be maintained while utilizing as much of your tablet as possible.
-This option is obviously not recommended for Cintiq and other pen-display devices.
+Pen-displays will find window/app mapping less meaningful as they're designed to map 1:1 to a display.

+* A value of `"app"` will remap the tablet to the combined area of the active window and its children.
+This is what most people will want.
 * A value of `"window"` will remap the tablet to the active window.
 Your pen will only be able to move within the window, potentially giving you more tablet resolution to work with.
+Note that this will also restrict the pen area to within dialog windows.
 * An identifier (such as `"HDMI-0"`, or `"DP-1"`) will remap the tablet to the display that identifier belongs to.
 You can find the identifiers for all your displays with the `xrandr` tool.
 * A number will be treated as an index to a connected display as outputed by `xrandr`.
 Hence, `0` will be the first connected display, `1` will be the second, and so on.

-The `"pad"`, `"stylus"`, `"eraser"`, and `"touch"` lists allow you to specify settings to apply to pad, stylus, eraser, and touch devices, respectively.
+The `"pad"`, `"stylus"`. and `"eraser"` lists allow you to specify settings to apply to pad, stylus, and eraser devices, respectively.
 Each string is passed directly to `xsetwacom` like `xsetwacom set DEVICE-ID YOUR-STRING-HERE`.
 You can get a full list of settings available for a particular device/component with `xsetwacom -s get DEVICE-ID-OR-NAME all`.
 Take a look at the [xsetwacom wiki](http://linuxwacom.sourceforge.net/wiki/index.php/Tablet_Configuration) for a detailed